Literary Theory

 Start with Online Reference Sources

 • LION: use the general search box and refine your results by content type "Reference" to explore material from several important literary encyclopedias as well as student guides and Penguin Classics introductions.
-Once you've identified an encyclopedia that's particularly helpful, click on its title in the list of specific reference works to browse the table of contents for more entries.

-• The Johns Hopkins Guide to Theory and Criticism: the online edition of a key reference source for literary theory.
+• The Johns Hopkins Guide to Theory and Criticism: the online edition of a classic reference source for literary theory.
 Pro tip: don't rely on search alone!
 Browse the contents and topic list to get a better sense of which articles will be most helpful.

 • The Stanford Encyclopedia of Philosophy: a free online encyclopedia whose content is produced by scholars in the field and rigorously peer-reviewed.
 A great resource for gaining a broader perspective, as there is often significant overlap between literary theory and various topics in philosophy.